solrex/netcat/README.md

 Merged Debian port of the OpenBSD rewrite of netcat(nc), including support for IPv6, proxies, and Unix sockets.

-Because GNU netcat doesn't support `-x` proxy option, it is hard to use ssh ProxyCommand `nc -x localhost:1080 %h %p` on *ancient* linux distribution such as *CentOS 4.3*.
+Because GNU netcat doesn't support `-x` proxy option, it is hard to use ssh ProxyCommand `nc -x localhost:1080 %h %p` on an **ancient** linux distribution such as **CentOS 4.3**.
 Debian has ported the OpenBSD rewrite of netcat to Linux.
 It is a little complicated to use or find the source code, so here I created this repo.

 # Usage